 — What now? 🌻🇺🇦 (@jimshi809) May 5, 2014

-In 2014, a man trespassed the venue and tried to run across the Met Gala red carpet, wearing only a pink mankini and a gold chain, leaving little to imagination.
-The unidentified ‘streaker’ claimed his 15 minutes of fame by merrily disrupting the gala proceedings, before he was dragged away by the security.
+In 2014, a man trespassed the venue and tried to run across the Met Gala red carpet, wearing only a pink mankini and a gold chain, leaving little to the imagination.
+The unidentified ‘streaker’ claimed his fifteen minutes of fame by merrily disrupting the gala proceedings before he was dragged away by the security.